nansencenter/NERSC-HYCOM-CICE/hycom/MSCPROGS/src/Tides_FES2004/nersc_src/README.md

 # Compilation

-Compile with gnu c compiler (gcc, or cc with PrgEnv-gnu on hexagon).
+Compile with pgi c compiler (cc with PrgEnv-pgi on hexagon).  gnu compilers should also work, but wil give lots of errors.
+It is possible to suppress these with compiler flags.